vercel-labs/slacker/README.md

 ![CleanShot 2022-07-25 at 02 16 31](https://user-images.githubusercontent.com/28986134/180720201-816f985d-774b-41fe-8cf5-b87f730d77d2.png)

 For added security, we recommmend you set up a `CRON_JOB_OAUTH_TOKEN` to secure your cron requests from Zeplo.
 You can generate a random token [here](https://generate-secret.vercel.app/).
+Save this token for now, you'll need it for Step 3 & Step 4.

+### Step 2: Create Upstash Account

+Go to [console.upstash.com](https://console.upstash.com/login) and create an account.
+You'll need it for the next step.

-### Step 2: Deploy to Vercel
+### Step 3: Deploy to Vercel

 You can deploy your bot to Vercel with one-click: